-In Chalten we use Chalten Suites which is a new hotel in a prime location in the center of Chalten.
+In Chalten we use Chalten Suites (or similar) which is a new hotel in a prime location in the center of Chalten.
 It has 14 comfortable guest rooms.
 The standard (32 square meters) rooms come with King Size or Twin bedded rooms, LCD TV with DirecTv, underfloor heating, Wi-Fi, minibar, safety deposit box, hairdryer.

 Hotel Las Torres

 There are three types of room available at Hotel Las Torres.

 Suites: Our suites are the largest rooms (38m2 / 410ft2) in the hotel and include a mini bar, a small living and jacuzzi where you can relax enjoying the beautiful view of the Paine Massif.